 What is it?
 A 50-mile trail run in the San Juan Mountains of south-central Colorado.
 Chip Lee devised the route to be one of the most beautiful loops you'll ever do, replete with all those adventurous components that go along with a long day in the high mountains: stream crossings; ridge running; mega-altitude; huge views; heat and/or rain, sleet, and snow; route finding; and, of course, potentially life-threatening thunderstorms.

 When is it?
 The actual race varies each year, but we try to keep it as close to the actual summer solstice as possible.
 Those who are registered to run will sign in on Friday the day before, pick up their bib, race shirt, a food voucher and leave drop bags in the marked piles.
 Then runners will again check in the morning of the race.
 The race starts at 5 am on Saturday.
 The last official finisher must cross the finish line before 9:00 pm!
 The awards and raffle breakfast (free for everyone) are held on Sunday at 9:00 am in the park.
 This last hang-out is always a good time; don't miss it!

 Is the run a benefit?
 Yes!
-All proceeds go to the Lake City Volunteer EMTs, graduating Lake City Seniors and other public service entities..
+Proceeds go to the Lake City Volunteer EMTs, graduating Lake City Seniors and other public service entities..
 You can make contributions by donating to the Garry Curry CLIMB Scholarship at registration or buying SJS50 merchandise at both signup and EMT t-shirts and hats at the breakfast.
 This is a good move for your karma in general, as these folks could end up carrying you out; you never know.